top of page

 Detrimental effects of long term crating

-Sometimes this happens quickly, most notably right around these spay and neuter surgeries.
+Sometimes this develops quickly, most notably right around these spay and neuter surgeries.
 If you're working outside the home and your dog has one of these surgeries or a heat and we can't do group walks they'll be spending most of their days in that small space.
-We have seen dogs that come back from a few weeks of that who seem to have a different energy.
+We have seen dogs that come back from a few weeks of absence around their surgeries who seem to have a different, frustrated and over exuberant energy.

 Accidents in transport

-Often our new pack members might struggle to make it all the way to the park without having an accident in one of our personal vehicles.
+Often our new dog walking pack member puppies might struggle to make it all the way to the park without having an accident in one of our personal vehicles.
 This problem can be confounding because sometimes dogs won’t go when we're on our way from your house to the car.
-They’re too excited to load up and can’t pay attention to the opportunity to potty!
+They’re too excited to load up, and can’t pay attention to the opportunity to potty!
 As well, sometimes the need to potty is stimulated when they feel the excitement of getting in the car, so it wouldn’t be until afterward that the need arises, which is problematic.
-But a past solution that’s worked has been for us to find a spot of grass down the street, a couple blocks away, or at the next client's stop to get that puppy back out after they’ve been stimulated.
+A past solution that’s worked has been for us to find a spot of grass down the street, a couple blocks away, or at the next client's stop to get that puppy back out of the vehicle after they’ve been stimulated.
 It’s our job to find the sweet spot in both location and timing so that it’s not happening before, and we're not stopping too early either.
-However, we ask that like any client you're making sure your dog has had enough opportunity to go both pp and poo poo before our first pickups of the day.
-Puppies usually eliminate 15-30 minutes after eating breakfast (longer for older or larger puppies), so you may need to move breakfast up if you're feeding on your way out the door.
+However, we ask that like any client, you're making sure your dog has had enough opportunity to go both pp and poo poo before our first pickups of the day.
+Puppies usually eliminate 15-30 minutes after eating breakfast (longer for older or larger puppies), so you may need to move breakfast up if you find that you're currently feeding on your way out the door.
 If there's still an issue after taking all the measures we can, we may try to negotiate an arrangement with you where we'll let you know before our arrival so that you can do one last try.

 Access to a professional dog trainer included in packages